-The main change brought about by this Law is that details of all "significant persons" of entities, a term which includes directors, managers etc, will be made public (subject to limited exceptions) with effect from, it is anticipated, 1 January 2022.
+The main change brought about by this Law is that with effect from 6 January 2022 details of all "significant persons" of entities, a term which includes directors, managers etc, have been made public (subject to limited exceptions).

 Importantly, the position regarding the beneficial owners will remain unchanged.
 Although certain information on the beneficial owners now needs to be submitted via the annual confirmation statement that information will not be made publicly available under the new regime.
-A decision on whether and, if so, when and the extent to which such information may be made public will be deferred until a consensus on approach has been reached in the European Union under the EU's Fifth Money Laundering Directive, anticipated to be some time in 2022.
+A decision on whether and, if so, when and the extent to which such information may be made public will be deferred until a consensus on approach has been reached in the European Union under the EU's Fifth Money Laundering Directive, anticipated to be some time in 2023/24.